kapresoft/kapresoft.github.io/_posts/2019-04-28-aws-lambda-spring-boot.md

 >Is Spring Boot too slow or too bloated to run in AWS Lambda?

-Not at all.
 The modern spring framework is lightweight and has been broken up into different components.
 You only need to import the components you need.
 Take a look at the example [Cloud Watch Log](https://cdngh.kapresoft.com/img/spring-boot-demo-cloudwatch-log.gif) running a base example app and you will see that the framework loads in 2 to 5 seconds.

 When running a Lambda code there are a couple of things that you need to be mindful of:
+1. Cold Start
+2. Subsequent Execution of Code

 ### Cold Start

 The Cold Start is essentially the cost or latency incurred when a first request comes in after deployment.
 After the first request is process, the instance is alive and will be reused for subsequent incoming requests.
 When the instance is idle there is a probability that it will be recycled and for the purpose of this article, we will not cover this topic of recycling here.

-### The subsequent execution of your code
+### The Subsequent Execution of Code

 After the cost of Cold Start is incurred, the lambda code is up and running and is ready to take tons of requests.
+The lambda instance at this state should be running optimally with no startup costs unless the instance is recycled.

 # Repository